swiftlang/swift/README.md

 #### Xcode

 To build using Xcode, specify the `--xcode` argument on any of the above commands.
-Xcode.app can be used to edit the Swift source code, but it is not currently fully supported as a build environment for SDKs other than macOS.
+Xcode can be used to edit the Swift source code, but it is not currently fully supported as a build environment for SDKs other than macOS.
 The generated Xcode project does not integrate with the test runner, but the tests can be run with the 'check-swift' target.